fjovine/CommentAssembly/README.md

 **The solution**

 This application is aimed at solving this kind of problems: every time you launch a new compilation, a dialog box will pop up where you can add a brief comment about the changes implemented in this version.
-The **revision** component of the Microsoft Version (rightmost, least significant number) will be automatically increased so every executable will be distinguishable from any other.
+The **revision** component of the Microsoft Version (rightmost, least significant number) will be alwayz be automatically increased so every executable will be distinguishable from any other.

-All this information is stored as comments into the AssemblyInfo.cs that is always part of a standard Visual Studio solution and therefore it becomes a useful documentation file.
+All this information is stored as comments into the **AssemblyInfo.cs** that is always part of a standard Visual Studio solution and therefore it becomes a useful documentation file.

 **CommentAssembbly** is a WPF appication targeted at the .NET platform that integrates into Visual Studio.